abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 The lab includes steps for the user to follow along with associated screenshots that provide visual aid.
-In each screenshot, sections are highlighted with orange boxes to indicate the area(s) user should focus on.
+In each screenshot, sections are highlighted with orange boxes to indicate the area(s) the user should focus on.

-**Note:** Some of the screenshots may be out of date due to ongoing product updates.
+  >**Note:** Some of the screenshots may be out of date due to ongoing product updates.

 # Scenario / Problem Statement

 Fabrikam, Inc. is a wholesale novelty goods distributor.
-As a wholesaler, Fabrikam's customers are mostly companies who resell to individuals.
-Fabrikam sells to retail customers across the United States including specialty stores, supermarkets, computing stores, and tourist attraction shops.
+As a wholesaler, Fabrikam's customers are mostly companies that resell to individuals.
+Fabrikam sells to retail customers across the United States, including specialty stores, supermarkets, computing stores, and tourist attraction shops.
 Fabrikam also sells to other wholesalers via a network of agents who promote the products on Fabrikam's behalf.
 While all